bpmsg/ahp-os/README.md

 > Vol. 10 Issue 3 2018, pp 469-487,
 > [link](https://doi.org/10.13033/ijahp.v10i3.590)

-In order to use the package, you need to create a user account by registering on the web interface.
+## User administration

 The `ADMIN` user is defined by the user id given in the `config.php` file.

-## User administration

 The package allows to administer users.
-Users, not active over a period of 90 days, can be deactivated and an optional email for reactivation will be sent.
-If their account is not activated within 48 hours, it can be deleted by the admninistrator.
+Users, not active over a period of 90 days (do-user-admin, $daysInactive), can be deactivated and an optional email for reactivation will be sent.
+If their account is
+not activated within 48 hours ($daysNotActivated), it can be deleted by the admninistrator.

 Donations can be tracked, and the above deactivation will not apply to donors.